hurenkam/docker-nodejs-dev/README.md

-# docker-fileserver
+# docker-nodejs-dev
-Debian Linux (v11 - bullseye) based remote development server
+Debian Linux (v11 - bullseye) based remote development server for nodejs

-## To be supported: (work in progress)
-Remote development for:
-- cockpit
-- nodered
-- nodejs
-- qt

 ## How to use this image:
 Point your browser to localhost:9090 where you find a running cockpit instance Using the Accounts section you can add linux user accounts.

 ### Typical command to run this image:
-- docker run -d --privileged hurenkam/development:latest
+- docker run -d --privileged docker.io/hurenkam/debian-nodejs-dev:latest

 ## Credits:
 To get debian working with systemd, i based it on these Dockerfiles: